 What's the Difference?

 Crepe myrtles come in shrubs and "standards".
-A standard is a crepe myrtle that has been hybridized, pruned, and trained to grow into the shape of a small ornamental tree, but are small only when compared to large, majestic trees such as oaks, or when butchered.
+The shrub type will grow to a height of several feet, but will never look like a tree.
+A standard is a crepe myrtle that will become a small ornamental tree, but "small" is relative: they are small only when compared to large, majestic trees such as oaks, or when butchered.
 The standards can grow quite large, so they should be planted with an eye to the future.
 Unless they have plenty of space, they will need pruning from time to time.
-There is a proper way to prune these trees, and a way that will ruin the shape forever.
+There is a proper way to prune these trees, and another way that will ruin the shape forever.
 The only cure is to cut a badly butchered crepe myrtle to the ground, and let it start over.

 After growing large, the crepe myrtle tree offers a beautiful spreading canopy that provides shade for an underplanting of impatiens and other shade-loving bedding plants, perennials, foliage plants such as liriope and hosta, as well as a variety of ground covers.
 They also can be underplanted with sun-loving bulbs, because the bulbs usually bloom prior to the trees getting their leaves.